 - 1. The submitted site plan significantly improves upon the design of the project by eliminating the previously proposed linear and tiered site plan by creating a curvilinear design that is designed to relate to the character of the area surrounding the site. - 2.
 Good planning dictates that denser multi-family developments provide sidewalks within the development.
-The submitted site plan depicts sidewalks on one side of the street and will create a safer community as sidewalks are a basic safety measure and are a proven and effective safety countermeasure, especially in higher density developments and are consistent with the existing Complete Streets Strategy discussed in the adopted Comprehensive Plan (page 69 - 70). - 3.
-The Applicant should submit a landscape plan for review. - 4.
-The Applicant should submit plans and elevations of the townhouse units.
-The elevations should depict building height and max. exterior wall height. - 5.
-The site plan shall be revised to depict the location of the oak-tulip forest.
+The submitted site plan depicts sidewalks on one side of the street and will create a safer community as sidewalks are a basic safety measure and are a proven and effective safety countermeasure, especially in higher density developments and are consistent with the existing Complete Streets Strategy discussed in the adopted Comprehensive Plan (page 69 70). - 3.
+The Applicant has submitted two building designs (Wilkerson and Walters).
+However, only one elevation was submitted.
+While the proposed design of the submitted building is attractive, the proposed repetition of the same building will lead to a design that is excessively uniform.
+The plans should be revised to vary design, footprint and height, as necessary, to prevent excessive uniformity of the proposed exterior building designs.
+Perhaps three different core designs would be appropriate with variations on the three base models comprising the other buildings. - 4.
+The submitted Wilkerson and Walters floor plans each contain multiple flex and office spaces that may be used as bedrooms as they have privacy and access to a bathroom.
+If those spaces were to be used as bedrooms the environmental analyses provided by the Applicant would not be accurate.
+It is suggested that the Planning Board review this issue closely and ensure that the approved floor plans are consistent with the data provided to the Town during the environmental review of the project.